 Style Notes: The '70s wouldn't be anything without its freedom-fighting hippies, and it just so happens that Jane Fonda was part of the club.
 Here she's wearing a Thea Porter dress—this designer's seminal creations are still adored by boho girls like Kate Moss today.

 Style Notes: Jane Birkin spent much of the '70s not really wearing much clothing at all, but she did always have her trusty basket bag nearby.
-Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion—don't be surprised if they continue to reign in 2018.
+Over the past few summers, we've seen these traditional woven holdalls make their way back into fashion to become the bag to wear every summer.

 Style Notes: Every time designers present their summer collections you can bet safari references will be present—it all started, of course, with Yves Saint Laurent.
 Here, his muse, Betty Catroux, models the famous safari dress in 1969—a look that would rule during the first part of following decade.